Knowledge-Graph-Hub/uniprot2s3/README.md

 Switch to the `human_query` branch, and execute the `make uniprot-download` command.

+## Custom subset of organisms

+Switch to the `build_custom_microbial_sets` branch.
+Upload a txt file containing all NCBITaxon IDs in the desired subset to the `data/raw` directory (an example called `wallen_etal_microbes.txt` is saved).
+If the name is changed, update the ORGANISM_RESOURCE variable in main.py to the correct filename.

+To run, execute the `make uniprot-download` command.

 # Acknowledgements

 This [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/README.html) project was developed from the [monarch-project-template](https://github.com/monarch-initiative/monarch-project-template) template and will be kept up-to-date using [cruft](https://cruft.github.io/cruft/).